mozilla/DeepSpeech/doc/ParallelOptimization.rst

 Hybrid Parallel Optimization
 ----------------------------

-Hybrid parallel optimization combines most of the benifits of asynchronous and synchronous optimization.
+Hybrid parallel optimization combines most of the benefits of asynchronous and synchronous optimization.
 It allows for multiple GPUs to be used, but does not suffer from the incorrect gradient problem exhibited by asynchronous optimization.